bridgelancer/cryptle_fork/docs/guides.rst

-The dictionary specified within the tuple of constraints and flags consists of predefined string keys to convey information of that particular constraint to the Registry.
+The dictionary specified within the tuple of constraints and flags consists of predefined string keys to convey information of that particular constraint to the Scheduler.
 The available keys and their use are:

 key:
    -  ``type``: the type of constraint category this constrinat belongs to